sizuhiko/Fabricate/README.md

 Fabricate
 =========

-CakePHP data generator for Testing
+PHP data generator for Testing

 It's inspired on [Fabrication](https://github.com/paulelliott/fabrication) and [factory-girl](https://github.com/thoughtbot/factory_girl) from the Ruby world.

-Fabricate is a simple fake object generation plugin for CakePHP.
+Fabricate is a simple fake object generation core library for PHP.
 Quickly Fabricate objects as needed anywhere in your app or test case.
-Generation method(Lib/Fabricate#_generateRecords()) cited FixtureTask of CakePHP.

 ## Install